iamarjun/Contacts/README.md

 # Contacts
-A simple comtacts app with OTP sending functionality using SMS API from TextLocal (https://www.textlocal.in/).
+A simple contacts app with OTP sending functionality using SMS API from TextLocal (https://www.textlocal.in/).

 ## About Code Base
 * Entire code is written in pure kotlin.